ammpineda/dog-adoption-management-web/README.md

-# Web-based Dog Adoption Management System
+# AspinAlley: Web-based Dog Adoption Management System

 Completed as term-end project for the course IT192 Application Development 2 (1Q SY 23-24), under the curriculum of BS Information Technology - Mapua University.